elleoma/elleoma.github.io/posts/en/environment/report.md

 }
 ```

+### Backdoor that was left by the devs

+Oopsie, seems like dev himself left backdoor for us!
+Thats very nice of them

-Now we can connect our [CVE-2024-52301](https://nvd.nist.gov/vuln/detail/CVE-2024-52301) to change environment and access endpoint (`/management/dashboard`) of the website we should not be able to.
+Now we can connect our [CVE-2024-52301](https://nvd.nist.gov/vuln/detail/CVE-2024-52301) to change environment to `preprod` and access endpoint (`/management/dashboard`) of the website we should not be able to.

-By following this [PoC](https://github.com/Nyamort/CVE-2024-52301) we can send such request to login endpoint to activate preprod environment:
+By following this [PoC](https://github.com/Nyamort/CVE-2024-52301) we can add `?--env=preprod` as a parameter in the end of the login POST request to activate preprod environment:

 ```http
 POST /login?--env=preprod HTTP/1.1